sharath50/PHP-CRUD-Application/README.md

 In delete page -> multiselect delete is currently not working....

-And to update the data should go from read page
+ok we can do update in both direct page or from read...

 I will fix them soon